Translate:

 A Distinctly Caribbean Architecture Design Firm & Art Gallery

-The “White House” began after the client purchased a long neglected house in the gated community of Estate Shoys.
-His vision became to transform this dated house into the present day all white gem: updated but yet distinctly Caribbean in nature.
-This remodel is only partially completed with a future build out to reprogram interior spaces and to expand the existing deck into an impressive stepped terrace to accommodate large gatherings and parties.
+The “White House” began after the client purchased a neglected house in the gated community of Estate Shoys.
+His vision was to transform this dated house into an all-white gem: updated but, yet distinctly Caribbean in nature.
+This remodel is only partially completed with a future build-out to reprogram interior spaces, expanding the existing deck into an impressive stepped terrace to accommodate large gatherings and parties.

-Brand new electrical, plumbing and ac systems paired with CGI impact resistant doors and windows help morph this pavilion styled residence into a modern day domicile.
+Brand new electrical, plumbing, and AC systems paired with CGI impact-resistant doors and windows help morph this pavilion-style residence into a contemporary domicile.
 Extensive landscaping next to existing mature trees ground this refurbished residence into its amazing setting: sparkling white clothed in verdant green.

 All renovation photographs by Nicole Canegata